MaanMandaliya/E-lectures/README.md

 # E-lectures
-This is web based application on which student can watch video of their respective subject remotely.
+This is web based application on which student can watch videos of their respective subject remotely.